skoleapp/skole-frontend/markdown/en/updates/trending-content.md

 slug: trending-content
 ---

 Trending content, improved discussion, see your comments in your profile and much more!
 We decided to completely re-implement the frontend part for our discussion system.
 We transitioned from a system where the top-level and reply comment threads were separated to a implementation where the replies are shown right under the comments.
-Now one is able to see all comments of courses and resources instantly.
+Now one is able to see all comments of courses and materials instantly.
 No more opening up threads!

 ### Trending Content 🔥

-We added a feature for showing trending content, including courses, resources and comments.
-You can have your content included there too by by adding comments, creating courses, or uploading recources.
+We added a feature for showing trending content, including courses, materials and comments.
+You can have your content included there too by by adding comments, creating courses, or uploading material.
 Make sure they're good though, our AI-powered algorithm is quite picky on the content it selects 😉

 ### Improved Performance for Comments ⚡